qunshirleyxie/ansible-ssh-prepare/README.md

 The `dig` command is used in the Playbook to retrieve the IP address from the FQDN.
 This allows us to save the key into the `known_hosts` using both the FDQN and IP address.
 This is useful so you can use either the IP or FQDN to ssh to the host.

 ## Example
-Run the playbook with the following command so that Ansible prompts you for the user password.
+Run the playbook with the following command so that Ansible prompts you for the user password (using `--ask-pass` argument).
 This will be used when copying the SSH public key for the user to the host.
 You need to do this so that you prevent future requests for password.
 ```
 ansible-playbook -i inventory --ask-pass ssh-prepare.yml
 ```